 The real estate market in Austin is arguably the best in the nation.
-The city’s laid-back lifestyle, natural outdoor beauty and strong job market are just some of the factors that make homeowners flock to Austin.
+The city’s laid-back lifestyle, natural outdoor beauty and strong job market are just some of the factors that make homeowners flock to Austin and their average rent prices for a big city.

-With that in mind, here are the 5 neighborhoods to consider when investing in Austin, Texas.
+With that in mind, here are the 5 best Austin neighborhoods to consider when investing in Austin, Texas.

 1. Dripping Springs